hypermodules/hyperamp/CONTRIBUTING.md

 # Contributing Guidelines

+Thanks for wanting to help make Hyperamp better!
+Here are some general guidelines for helping out.

 ## Code of Conduct

 This project is intended to be a safe, welcoming space for collaboration.
 All contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 Thank you for being kind to each other!